Plexus loses Juniper's business, shares tumble

-Contract electronics manufacturer Plexus Corp (PLXS.O) said it would no longer make switches and network gear for its largest customer, Juniper Networks Inc (JNPR.N), sending its shares down 24 percent after the bell.
+Contract electronics manufacturer Plexus Corp said it would no longer make switches and network gear for its largest customer, Juniper Networks Inc, sending its shares down 24 percent after the bell.

 Juniper said it was cutting the number of suppliers it uses and an analyst said price may have been an issue.